TrueBlocks/trueblocks-core/docs/tutorials/tutorial3.md

     getTokenBal `ethName omis -a` `getBlock 4240000 -u | cut -f4 | xargs` -n --ether

-There's about a billion other things you can do with the tools and applications of QuickBlocks.
+There's about a billion other things you can do with the tools and applications of QBlocks.
 If you write code, you can do even more.

 One more weird command.
 The ether balances of all the addresses that were involved in the latest block with no zero balances and showing in US dollars

     getBalance `getBlock -u latest | cut -f4 | xargs` -n --ether

-In future tutorials, we will discuss how to write programming code to use the QuickBlocks libraries.
+In future tutorials, we will discuss how to write programming code to use the QBlocks libraries.

 **Tutorials:** [1](README.md) [2](tutorial2.md) [3](tutorial3.md)